Using Images In WordPress – How To Reduce Image File Size In Your Server

 We hope that you have found this information on resizing image file sizes useful.
 For more help on using images in WordPress, see the tutorials below:

-Did you enjoy this post?
-Please feel free to share this post with others who could benefit from learning about WordPress using the social buttons below.
+Did you enjoy this article?
+Feel free to use the social buttons below to share this tutorial with anyone who can benefit from learning about WordPress.